-Comedian, singer and former member of the Bill Gaither Trio Mark Lawry always has a slightly different way of remembering experiences in his life.
-He’s a good ole southern boy with a zany sense of humor, particularly about family and church.
-In of his comedy shows, he talked about his mom, a woman who was a great example of a Christ-follower.
+Comedian, singer, and former member of the Bill Gaither Trio, Mark Lawry always has a slightly different way of remembering experiences in his life.
+He’s a good ol’ southern boy with a zany sense of humor, particularly about family and church.
+In one of his comedy shows, he talked about his mom, a woman who was a great example of a Christ-follower.
 According to Mark, she would often share the Gospel message with anybody, pretty much anywhere.
 He said that his mom once got into a spiritual discussion with another woman at a grocery store.
 In Mark’s words, she shared the Gospel, “from Genesis all the way through to the maps!”
 I think you can easily get that picture.

 When we stop and think about it, that’s really the testimony of the entire Bible.
 All of God’s Word, every chapter and verse tells the Gospel story, points to Jesus and reminds us of God’s incredible gifts of grace, love, mercy, wisdom and forgiveness.
 A local pastor brought that to mind when talking about Adam and Eve’s encounter with the serpent in the Garden of Eden.
 Here are a few verses of that story from Genesis 2 & 3:

 “The Lord God took the man and put him in the Garden of Eden to work it and take care of it.
 And the Lord God commanded the man, “You are free to eat from any tree in the garden; but you must not eat from the tree of the knowledge of good and evil, for when you eat from it you will certainly die” (Gen. 2:15-17, NIV)